mricanho/Wisdom_Slackbot/README.md

 ```bash
 git clone https://github.com/mricanho/Wisdom_Slackbot
 ```
-After this you have to create a slack channel to setup the bot
+After this, you have to create a slack channel to set up the bot.

-You can achieve it in [here](https://github.com/mricanho)
+You can achieve it [here](https://github.com/mricanho)

 https://slack.com/get-started#/create